brandonbrown/DWA/ClassContent/Module-2-Pitch/Milestone-1.md

 ### Milestone Deliverable Details

 #### 1. RFP Response

+On Day One of this class you will receive a prompt to conceive and execute on a new application concept.
+A response to this prompt is due by Tuesday night in the form of a PDF document submitted to this activity.
+This document summarizes your concept at a high-level.
+Include a small but well thought out description of the application, a few major features, expected technology stack, and a small summary of why you think this application is the best use of your time.
+This document does not lock you in to features or technology choices.

 #### 2. Project Specifications Draft
 #### 3. Concept Research
 #### 5. Concept Prototype